 After dinner, we headed back towards Peter Pan’s Flight.
 We wanted to ride Peter Pan’s Flight and Small World before the fireworks.
 The line for Peter Pan’s Flight was long and, in my opinion, not worth it.
 The entire ride takes two minutes.
 Don’t get me wrong, it is a beautiful ride and I can appreciate all the imagineering that went into it.
 However, it was not worth the almost two hour wait.
 I wish we had stepped out of line to see more of the park during that time.

 After we left that ride, we took bathroom breaks and split up a bit.
-Will and two of the kids went to a shop over near Splash Mountain, and Steph and I and took Liam over to find a spot for the fireworks.
+Some of us went to shop, and the rest went to find a spot for the fireworks.
 We settled on a spot in front of the Crystal Palace.
 The fireworks were so cool!
 Each park does such a spectacular fireworks show, it’s hard to pick a favorite.
 Each one we saw made me tear up.

 After the Magic Kingdom fireworks, we had another hour to kill at the park before closing time and the After Hours event.
 We headed back towards Adventureland to explore the Swiss Family Robinson Tree House and to see what rides had short wait times.
 Pirates of the Caribbean had a 15 minute wait, so of course we hopped in that line.
 We shopped in the pirates gift shop right up until closing time.
 As we were heading to the entrance, we shopped at Casey’s Corner not only because it’s a great shortcut to Main Street but they also had a great selection of merchandise.